We have a number of committees that support and provide advice across our organisation.

 The Committee is registered with the NHMRC and reviews projects in accordance with the National Statement and the AIATSIS Code of Ethics for Aboriginal and Torres Islander Research.

-We are not currently recruiting members to the AIATSIS Research Ethics Committee.
-Positions may become available throughout the year and will be advertised on the AIATSIS website.
+We are currently recruiting members to the AIATSIS Research Ethics Committee (REC).

 Research Ethics Committee members